-The Ministers' Deputies adopted at their 1289th meeting on 14 June a new Recommendation on Standards for E-Voting.
+The Committee of Ministers deputies adopted at their 1289 Session on 14 June a new Recommendation on Standards for E-Voting.
 The new recommendation CM/Rec (2017)5, which follows the previous Rec(2004)11, was developed to ensure that electronic voting complies with principles of democratic elections and is the only existing international standard on e-voting so far.

 The initial Recommendation Rec(2004)11 on Legal, Operational and Technical Standards for E-Voting was adopted in 2004 and has been applied by Council of Europe member states and beyond.